-The New York State Canal Corporation is a subsidiary of the New York State Thruway Authority, formed through State legislation transferring the Canal System from the New York State Department of Transportation to the Authority on April 1, 1992.
+The New York State Canal Corporation is a subsidiary of the New York State Power Authority, pursuant to State legislation transferring the Canal System from the New York State Thruway Authority to the Power Authority on January 1, 2017.

 See NYS Assembly Website for Article 1A : Canals Transfer to New York State Thruway Authority and Article 2, Title 9, Section 382 : NYS Canal Corporation, a subsidiary of the Thruway Authority.
 See NYS Senate Website: Laws of New York .
 Canal Law Article 1A may be accessed under the Laws of New York through CAL and the Public Authorities Law Article 2, title 9, Section 382 can be accessed through PBA.

 The Canal Corporation has transformed the Canal System into a world class recreationway and emerging commercial waterway, with clustered development to foster recreation, tourism and economic development, while preserving the natural and historical environment of the System and its adjacent communities.

 In 1996, the Thruway Authority and Canal Corporation launched a five-year, $20.3 million initiative to preserve and develop the Canal System for the 21st century.
 The Canal Revitalization Program, administered by the Canal Corporation and the Canal Recreationway Commission and based upon the 1995 Canal Recreationway Plan, presented a realistic and achievable approach to Canal System development.
 Major harbors have been constructed in Whitehall, Waterford, Little Falls, Oswego, Syracuse, Seneca Falls, Rochester and the Tonawandas.
 Additional improvements were made in dozens of Canal communities as part of this program.